 Our MRI specialist.
 For high-end ventilation during MRI procedures

-The TeslaSpy helps you to keep the ventilator at a safe distance to the MRI scanner.
+The TeslaSpy helps you to keep the ventilator at a safe distance from the MRI scanner.

-Choose between a variety of breathing circuits of different lengths suitable for the MRI suite.
+Choose between a range of breathing circuits in different lengths suitable for the MRI suite.

 The auto-lock brakes on the trolley automatically lock in place, preventing the ventilator from accidentally rolling toward the MRI scanner.

 Discover the HAMILTON-MR1 from every angle and click on the hotspots to learn more.